vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 As rewards are distributed based on certain criteria, they need to be defined and measured.
 Each reward metric is calculated per party, once at the end of each epoch.

 Rewards can be set up to pay those who receive fees (functioning like a 'bonus'), or those who create markets.

+Choosing a metric is a matter of transferring assets to the relevant account type, which then contributes to the reward pool for the metric.

 #### Fee-based reward metrics
 Fee-based rewards metrics are designed to incentivise trading volume on a given market, and are dependent on how much a participant pays in fees.